 - Temporary loss of consciousness

-- Blurred vision
+- Blurred vision or tired eyes

 - Memory problems

-- Limb numbness
+- Limb numbness or weakness

 - Speech impediments